 No matter what industry, the primary responsibility of a budget manager is the same: Maximize profit and minimize expenses without damaging the quality or reputation of the business.
 The biggest challenge lies in cutting costs without cutting corners.

 New managers taking on the role are often expected to perform with little preparation and even less training.
-Here are 8 ways to get up to speed right out of the gate.
+Here are 8 ways to get up to speed right out of the gate and ensure your department’s budget is kept in line with the overall operating budget.

 1. Learn the System

-Even if your job is to revamp and modernize an outdated budgeting process, understanding the current system is crucial.
+Even if your job is to revamp and modernize an outdated budgeting process, understanding the current system is crucial and the best starting point.

 2. Invest in Business Budgeting Software